Blacklotus89898/Sodalite/sodalite-web-back/websocketServer/README.md

 ## Running the Server

-To run the backend server, use the following command:
+To run the backend server (peerServer and websocket), use the following command:

 ```sh
 npm start